Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Your knowledge of the nature and uses of herbs can add insight to your magical studies that deal with plants and your attempts to identify potions.

 **Investigation**
-When you inspect an area overgrown with plants, your proficiency can help you pick out details and clues that others might miss.
+When you inspect an area overgrown with plants, your Proficiency can help you pick out details and clues that others might miss.

 **Medicine**
 Your mastery of herbalism improves your ability to treat illnesses and wounds by augmenting your methods of care with medicinal plants.